SoftwareUnderstanding/software-iodata/README.md

-Our aim here is just to give software metadata the ability to express some information on what input and output a particular piece of software can accept or produce, so that a user reading the metadata can for example make an informed decision whether certain software is useful for his/her purposes given the data he/she has or expects to produce.
+Our aim here is just to give software metadata the ability to express some information on what input and output a particular piece of software can accept or produce, so that users reading the metadata can for example make an informed decision whether certain software is useful for their purposes given the data they have or expect to produce.

 We do not express how this data is passed to or obtained from the software, nor what data should or should not be passed/obtained together, nor what the exact